eclipse-archived/codewind/src/pfe/file-watcher/server/test/README.md

 2. **Functional Test Suite**: This test suite creates an instance of turbine as a node module and calls each actionable function (i.e Create, Delete, Update, etc.).
 This is the bigger test suite out of the two and can be ran on either a local Codewind instance or a hosted Che instance on kube.

+3. **Performance Test Suite**: This test suite uses the functional test suite to run turbine performance metrics.
+This suite tests the main functionalities such as Create, Update and Delete.
+It uses the functional test suite code to run the performance test.

 ## How to run the test

 ### Unit Test Suite